LITUATUI/pushevs.com/content/posts/pedro/2024-04-18-sodium-ion-batteries-already-arrived.md

 As for high-nickel content chemistries, they will be left to applications where cost doesn't matter as much as energy density, such as small portable devices, aviation or luxury electric cars.

-In the next few years I expect to see some regions heavily invest in sodium-ion ESS (Energy Storage Systems) megaprojects and finally clean up their electrical grids with renewable energy.
+In the next few years I hope to see some regions become role models and heavily invest in sodium-ion ESS (Energy Storage Systems) megaprojects to finally clean up their electrical grids with renewable energy.
 There are no more excuses for us to continue poisoning the planet we share.

 ---